ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Determine *architectural design* (how to divide up the problem into interacting components to solve it).
 Later in this course we will discuss various secure design principles to help you design a system that is easier to secure.

-* *Select reusable components* (decide what reusable packages/libraries you will use).
+* *Select reusable components* (decide what reusable packages and libraries you will use).
 You need to evaluate the components you will use, since any of their vulnerabilities may become vulnerabilities of the software you are developing.
 These reused components come from somewhere, and depend transitively on other components.
 The set of all those dependencies, including where they come from and how they eventually get to you, is your *supply chain*.

 * *Implement* it (write the code).
 Most security vulnerabilities made during implementation are specific common kinds; once you know what they are, you can avoid them.